zbrachinara/quicksweeper-doc/src/gamemodes.md

 players are free to join and leave the board and play a game similar to [area attack](./area_attack.md).
 There are some notable exceptions to this rule, however, such as that when someone's area gets surrounded, their game ends, and their area becomes unclaimed and reset.

+* **Stacked mines**

+Cells with mines can be weighted variably, so that even if one cell has one neighboring cell containing mines, it may contain multiple mines.